LinKassem/Style-Guidelines/HTML.md

-## Formatting rules
+## Formatting rules :hammer_and_wrench:

 1. Use 4 spaces for indentations.

 2. Remove trailing white spaces.

+3. Add blank lines to separate large or logical code blocks.
+However, make sure not to add blank lines without a reason.

 3. Quotation marks